brainandforce/Electrum.jl/docs/src/filetypes.md

 The DOSCAR file contains data need to plot a density of states curve.

-### POSCAR
+### POSCAR and CONTCAR

-The POSCAR file contains all of the atomic positions associated with
+The POSCAR file contains the basis vectors and all of the atomic positions used to generate a crystal structure.

+The CONTCAR file is where the atomic positions from a calculation are written.
+In the case of geometry optimizations, the contents of this file will differ.

 ### PROCAR